jzuhone/pyxsim/doc/source/event_lists.rst

                              emin=0.1, emax=9.0)

-where the first argument is the prefix for the files that will be created (the SIMPUT file and a photon list sidecar file), and the other optional arguments control whether or not an existing file will be overwritten and the minimum and maximum energies of the events written to the file.
+where the first argument is the prefix for the files that will be created (the SIMPUT file and a photon list sidecar file), and the other optional argument controls whether or not an existing file will be overwritten.
 Currently, SIMPUT files are used for export only; they cannot be used to read events back into pyXSIM.

 Images
 ++++++